Containers

 # Environment Variables

-The full cnvrg list is as follows:
+The complete list of environment variables (ENV) available is as follows:

 CNVRG_COMPUTE_CPU